Aliases for WISP2 Gene

 GeneCards Summary for WISP2 Gene

 WISP2 (WNT1 Inducible Signaling Pathway Protein 2) is a Protein Coding gene.
-Diseases associated with WISP2 include breast adenocarcinoma.
+Diseases associated with WISP2 include breast adenocarcinoma and wilms tumor susceptibility-5.
 GO annotations related to this gene include heparin binding and insulin-like growth factor binding.
 An important paralog of this gene is NOV.